xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 In our experience, students without a technical background are sometimes curiously hesitant to explore their machines.
-Demystifying the magical black box and learning some habits that prevent irrevocable loss of data addresses that fear, encouraging the students to tinker and to explore.
+Demystifying the magical black box and learning some habits that prevent irrevocable loss of data addresses that fear, encouraging the students to tinker and to experiment.
 Researchers at the later stages of their career may be particularly reluctant to ask for help or to express their questions in public.
 Our teaching approach therefore encourages shared expertise.
 We model not being afraid to expose our own gaps